YoBrew home page

 Overall *****

-Comments:- After seeing Stephan's (Mr. Yobrew) review (see above) and his other comments on the home page and in the winemaking section, I just could not resist his recommendation.
+Comments:- After seeing Stefhan's (Mr. Yobrew) review (see above) and his other comments on the home page and in the winemaking section, I just could not resist his recommendation.
 I found it to be a beautifully deep garnet coloured wine, star-bright with a decent body.
 There was a good nose, taste and aftertaste, not an easy-drinking wine owing to its complexity.
 I found it went exceptionally well with Danish Blue cheese and good music (NO, not Robbie & Mad Donna!).
-Despite all his enthusiasm, in my opinion, Stephan slightly under-rated this wine, PROBABLY THE BEST RED KIT I'VE EVER TASTED.
+Despite all his enthusiasm, in my opinion, Stefhan slightly under-rated this wine, PROBABLY THE BEST RED KIT I'VE EVER TASTED.

 Beaverdale Californian White (PL 1998)